-Have you ever wondered how that sandwich you brought from the shop for your lunch came to be?
+Have you ever wondered how that sandwich you brought from the supermarket for your lunch came to be?
 I’m going to guess not.
 Why would you?
-There are far more important things going on life like who’s going to win Masterchef or mentally preparing yourself for just how badly England are going to do in Brazil this summer (at least make it past the group stages guys!)

 If you were to find yourself on a sandwich factory floor, this is what you’d see: rows of production lines made up of numerous Millitec machines, and sea of people covered in white overalls and hairnets.

 It is this combination of people and machines that created that humble cheese and pickle you picked up earlier.
 The factory process uses the same basic principles we do when making sandwiches at home, but on a much larger scale and with their equipment taking it to a whole new level.
 I mean, an ultrasonic cutter looks like a Ferrari compared to the Reliant Robin that is your blunt bread knife!

 How it begins

 The best place to start is with the bread (obviously).
 Locally sourced sliced bread is placed onto our sandwich production conveyors joins and makes it way towards the collator butterers.
 These clever machines spread a thin layer of butter perfectly onto the bread in seconds – there is no sign here of the hard butter vs soft bread struggle that we must all endure in our own kitchens.
 These beauties are able to churn and heat the butter meaning it is always at the perfect spreading consistency.